-The Dream Center is open and offering services virtually during COVID-19.
+The Dream Center is open and offering services both in-person and virtually at this time.

 Join Our Email List

 Subscribe to the Dream Center email list to receive announcements and updates on legislation, campus events, Dream Center events and more.

 - Assisting Undocumented, DACA, and AB540 students with the application and enrollment process

 - California Dream Act Application (CADAA)

 - Referrals to outside agencies

 Dream Center staff members can assist with the completion of the California Dream Act Application (CADAA) or the Free Application for Federal Student Aid (FAFSA).
 If you need assistance, please schedule an appointment with a Dream Center staff member.

 Questions regarding your financial aid status or package should be directed to our Financial Aid Department.

 If a Dream Center staff member is unavailable, financial aid representatives are also available to answer any general questions regarding financial aid as well as assist with the completion of the California Dream Act Application (CADAA) or the Free Application for Federal Student Aid (FAFSA).
 Schedule a meeting with Financial Aid.